-To grant this permission, take the following steps:
+To grant the Read permission for the Microsoft Exchange Container for the account, take the following steps:

 - 1. From the Start menu, select Run.
 In the Run dialog box, type ADSIEdit.msc.
-Click OK. - 2.
-In the ADSIEdit snap-in, open the CN=Microsoft Exchange,CN=Services,CN=Configuration,DC=<...>,DC=<...> container. - 3.
+Click OK. - In the ADSIEdit snap-in, open the CN=Microsoft Exchange,CN=Services,CN=Configuration,DC=<...>,DC=<...> container. - 3.
 Right-click the Microsoft Exchange container and select Properties. - 4.
 In the Properties dialog box, click the Security tab. - 5.
 On the Security tab, click Add and select the account to which you wish to assign permissions. - Select the account name, and then enable the Allow option for the Read permission in the Permissions box. - Click the Advanced button.
-In the Advanced Security Settings dialog box, select the account you specified on step 5 and click Edit. - In the Permission Entry dialog box, select This object and all child (descendant) objects from the Apply onto drop-down list. - 9.
+In the Advanced Security Settings dialog box, select the account you specified on step 5 and click Edit. - 8.
+In the Permission Entry dialog box, select This object and all child (descendant) objects from the Apply onto drop-down list. - 9.
 Close the dialog boxes by clicking OK.